p7g/c-bytecode-vm/docs/stdlib.md

 Create an iterator that counts up from `n` indefinitely.

-### struct `collector`
+### trait `Collector`

-An struct defining the required functions to convert an iterator into an arbitrary collection.
+A trait for converting an iterator into an arbitrary collection.

 ### object `STOP`